-The price of a school dinner is £2.60 per meal.
-On occasion, the price might be slightly higher when special dinners e.g. Festive Christmas Dinner are served.
+The price of a school dinner is £3.10 for The Meal Deal, individual items can be purchased at various costs – see price list below..
+On occasion, The Meal Deal price might be slightly higher when special dinners e.g. Festive Christmas Dinner are served.

 We operate a cashless, biometric finger scan system for school meals.
 Both staff and pupils use this system with the benefits of reduced queueing, fast, secure transactions and no stigma being attached to Free School Meal recipients.
 There is no image of the fingerprint stored, but a series of digits is created so the computer can recognise a pupil/member of staff when their finger is placed on a scanner.